 Children of previous generations used to play outdoors for many hours until their parents scolded them for playing outside for so long.

-Times have changed and today parents scold their child for staying in their room all day and refusing to go outside.
+But, times have changed and today parents scold their children for staying in their room all day and refusing to go outside.

-Often, even if your child wants to play with friends outside, there’s no one to play with as her friends also prefer playing video games than playing outside.
+Often, even if your child wants to play with friends outside, there’s no one to play with as her friends also prefer playing video games to playing outside.
 It’s a vicious cycle.